* S&P 500 index inches toward all-time intraday high

 By Wanfeng Zhou

-NEW YORK, April 2 Major stock markets rose on Tuesday, with the U.S. S&P 500 index nearing its all-time intraday high, while the euro slipped against the dollar after data showed manufacturing across the euro zone fell deeper into contraction territory last month.
+NEW YORK, April 2 Major stock markets rose on Tuesday, with the U.S. S&P 500 index nearing its all-time intraday high, while the dollar rallied from a one-month low against the yen on bets the Bank of Japan will announce further monetary easing steps this week.

-On Wall Street, stocks rebounded from the previous session, as healthcare shares surged on prospects of a boost to earnings.
-The group gained as planned cuts in U.S. government payments for private Medicare Advantage insurers did not materialize.
+On Wall Street, stocks rebounded from the previous session's decline.
+Healthcare shares surged on brighter earnings prospects as the U.S. government dropped plans to decrease payments for private Medicare Advantage insurers, opting instead to raise them by 3.3 percent.

 "Given how lean these companies are, this news is pretty significant and could mean a 10 to 15 percent increase in earnings," said Phil Orlando, chief equity market strategist at Federated Investors in New York.